asavoulides/BHSRobotics2022/readme.md

 Continued developing long autonomous utilizing sensors.
 Developed short autonomous, again utilizing new sensors.
 Added comments to nearly every single line of code to ensure no one is confused.
+Switched to VSCODE IDE in order to utilize a .python5

 **12/5/22**